KamilLenartSK/Notes-Observations/JavaScript/Values.md

 **UNDEFINED**

-- variable identifier exists in memory however, its value has yet to be defined.
+- variable identifier exists in memory and in current scope however, its value has yet to be defined.

 - in other words, a value assignment is yet to take place

 - this behaviour is especially noticeable when utilising function-scoped identifiers, declared with **var** keyword

+**UNDECLARED**

+- variable identifier cannot be located within the current scope.

+**UNITIALISED**

+- refer to **UNDEFINED** above

 ## ABSTRACT OPERATIONS